-Here's what you need to know about getting approved while on maternity leave in 2026.
+Here's what you need to know about getting approved while on maternity leave in Springfield and Ipswich, QLD.

 Can you get a home loan while on maternity leave in Springfield and Ipswich, QLD?

-Yes - families on maternity leave get approved for home loans every week.
+Yes, families on maternity leave get approved for home loans every week.
 The key requirement is demonstrating your ongoing income capacity, either through your current parental payments or your confirmed return-to-work arrangements with your employer.

 Lenders assess maternity leave applications differently depending on whether you're planning to return to work and when.
 If you're returning to the same employer and role, many lenders will consider your pre-leave income for serviceability.
 If you're not returning or switching to part-time, lenders focus on your current income sources including any parental payments from Centrelink.